 The timekeeping system integrates with the payroll system for the accurate payment of hourly wages and overtime payments.
 All non-exempt employees are required to input their daily time worked and time away from work in this system and their leaders are responsible for approval on a weekly or bi-weekly basis, depending on employee’s pay cycle.
 Leaders are required to review and approve all work time submitted by these employees no later than 12:00 p.m.
 EST on the Monday of the pay period week.

 If you are a McKesson user: You must complete documentation while in the patient’s home.
 This is by far the most efficient and effective method of documentation.
-Following proper procedure when documenting visits allows for efficiencies in our billing department, and reduces clinical error.
-Employees must follow proper documentation procedure, and verify the accuracy of their work in order to assure the timeliness of their paycheck.
+Following proper procedure when documenting visits allows for efficiencies in our billing department and reduces clinical error.
+Employees must follow proper documentation procedure and verify the accuracy of their work in order to assure the timeliness of their paycheck.

 If you do not have access to McKesson: You must submit a visit log slip and documentation of patient care.
 This documentation is vital to the accuracy of both employee paychecks and the patient’s record.
 It is required that all visit log slips are submitted within 7 days.